 Q: What is the limitation that prevents Co Arrays on the Mac?

-A: We do not support coarrays on OS X. The initial barrier is that Intel MPI is not supported there, and we use special features of Intel MPI to manage the "launch" of a coarray application.
-While we do have the ability to disable this launch feature (requiring you to do your own mpirun), we have not built the compiler and libraries to support coarrays on OS X. We don't have current plans to do so, but are always interested in hearing from customers who would like to see this in the future.
+A: We do not support coarrays on MacOS.
+The initial barrier is that Intel MPI is not supported there, and we use special features of Intel MPI to manage the "launch" of a coarray application.
+While we do have the ability to disable this launch feature (requiring you to do your own mpirun), we have not built the compiler and libraries to support coarrays on MacOS.
+We don't have current plans to do so, but are always interested in hearing from customers who would like to see this in the future.

 Q: Do the number of images correspond to the number of hardware cores in a computer?

 A: By default, it uses the number of execution threads supported by the system, so that is sockets * cores * threads.
 You can control this with a compile option or the FOR_COARRAY_NUM_IMAGES environment variable.